 People live with the ground shaking on a daily basis but when and why we become aware of this is contextual.
 To varying degrees our capacity to dwell on the surface of the Earth is shaped by a learned tolerance of vibrations - sometimes benevolent and commonplace, at other times potentially calamitous - beneath and through our spaces of habitation.
-From the measurable

-- 25 footfall of humans walking along a pedestrian street in Bristol and the locomotion of individual elephants in Kenya, to the coordinated motion of a stadium crowd and the combined impact of traffic noise, our world reverberates with the forces generated by human, animal and vehicular activity.
+From the measurable footfall of humans walking along a pedestrian street in Bristol and the locomotion of individual elephants in Kenya, to the co-

+- 35 ordinated motion of a stadium crowd and the combined impact of traffic noise, our world reverberates with the forces generated by human, animal and vehicular activity.
 The resulting vibrations go largely unnoticed as the ground motion that they produce is relatively small and fades into the hustle of everyday life.
-More attention grabbing, of course, are the vibrations produced by phenomena such as earthquakes. - 30

-Whether large or small, these vibrations provide vital information not only about the settings in which we live but also about the natural world around us and how we react to it.
+More attention grabbing, of course, are the vibrations produced by phenomena such as earthquakes. - 40 Whether large or small, these vibrations provide vital information not only about the settings in which we live but also about the natural world around us and how we react to it.
 Just as footsteps are easier to discern when made on a creaky floor than they are on solid ground, so too does the setting in which Earth-shaking occurs affect our perception of events.
 The 1985 magnitude 8 earthquake, 350 km away from Mexico City, for example, caused significant damage and loss of life.
 The extent of the damage was due to the nature of the ground beneath the city (Seed et al., 1988).
-Centuries earlier, as Nicols (2014) observes of the devastating 1755 Lisbon earthquake, "the historic Baixia area on the north side of the Tagus, the seat of

-- during the earthquake and lost its bearing strength during the shockwaves.
-Down the coast, Tavir, sitting on limestone met with few casualties".
-Furthermore, human-induced earthquakes in Lancashire due to hydraulic fracture stimulation (fracking) - 40 register differently in the public consciousness (Williams et al., 2017) than much larger natural earthquakes in more seismically active regions such as Japan.
+Centuries earlier, as Nichols (2014) - 45 observes of the devastating 1755 Lisbon earthquake, "the historic Baixia area on the north side of the Tagus, the seat of government, with narrow streets and timber-built houses, rested on water-saturated alluvial sediment" that "liquefied during the earthquake and lost its bearing strength during the shockwaves.
+Down the coast, Tavira, sitting on limestone met with few casualties".
+Furthermore, human-induced earthquakes in Lancashire due to hydraulic fracture stimulation (fracking) register differently in the public consciousness (Williams et al., 2017) than much larger natural earthquakes in more seismically - 50 active regions such as Japan.
 An earthquake can thus be a disaster for one person, slightly worrying for another and barely perceptible for many more.
 The factors shaping individual responses might be simply determined by proximity to an earthquake but are more often influenced by other considerations including the underlying geology, local culture, collective memory, a familiarity with the associated phenomena, and the inequalities of disaster management.
-Living on an unsettled

-45 planet such as ours is tolerable for most of the time, but at others can be catastrophic.
+Living on an unsettled planet such as ours is tolerable for most of the time, but at others can be catastrophic.